Crazy Woman Driver

 NOTE:From this belay the ground can be reached with a single 70m rope, but not a single 60m.

 P2 - Climb directly up, passing to the left of the tiny pine tree, and headed for a 4" arching "overlap".
 Upon reaching it, step left ( crux, somehow Susan got gear in!?) then over it at the obvious step.
-Now easily up to the trees.
-125 +/- ft 5.9- X
+Now easily up to a dbl bolt anchor (slightly left) or up to the trees.
+90ft to anchor, 125 +/- ft to trees 5.8+ / 5.9- X